deanapeterson/Next/README.md

 #Next
-Simple helper javascript object that provides the 'next' item in the array.
+Simple javascript helper that provides the 'next' item in the array.
 Starting over after returning the last item in the array.

 Can return strings, numbers, and objects.